DBT

 Cochrane review (Storebø et al., 2020); DeCou et al. (2019)

-Very strong evidence for BPD and suicidal behavior.
+Very strong evidence for BPD and suicidal behavior, though Cochrane rates the underlying BPD-severity evidence low-quality/low-confidence.
 Growing evidence for eating disorders, substance use.

 Conditions